The Naked Gun (2025 film): Theatrical

+Home media and streaming

+The film was made available on VOD by Paramount Home Entertainment; first on September 30, 2025, as a purchasable digital item, and later on October 14, as available to be rented.
+It was released domestically on 4K Ultra HD Blu-ray, Blu-ray, and DVD on November 10.

+The Naked Gun was added to the streaming platform Prime Video on December 29, 2025.
+According to streaming analytics FlixPatrol, which measures the popularity of titles on various streaming services, The Naked Gun emerged as a massive streaming hit as it went on to reach the No. 1 position on the Prime Video charts within the first few weeks of its release.

 Reception

 Box office

-As of 9 October 2025, The Naked Gun has grossed $52.6 million in the United States and Canada, and $49.5 million in other territories, for a worldwide total of $102.1 million.
+The Naked Gun grossed $52.6 million in the United States and Canada, and $49.5 million in other territories, for a worldwide total of $102.1 million.

 In the United States and Canada, the film was released alongside The Bad Guys 2, and was projected to gross around $15 million from 3,344 theaters in its opening weekend.
 It grossed $6.3 million on its first day, including $1.6 million from Thursday previews.
 It went on to open to $16.8 million, finishing in third behind holdover The Fantastic Four: First Steps and The Bad Guys 2.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 75 out of 100, based on 48 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A–" on an A+ to F scale.

-Hanna Flint of Time Out gave the film a perfect five stars out of five rating, and wrote, "In the thick of reboot culture, The Naked Gun is a prime example of filmmakers taking a nostalgic piece of cinema and making good on its legacy.
+Hanna Flint of Time Out gave the film a perfect five stars out of five rating, writing, "In the thick of reboot culture, The Naked Gun is a prime example of filmmakers taking a nostalgic piece of cinema and making good on its legacy.
 It honours the humour above all, and you'd be hard-pushed to find a funnier film this year."

-IndieWires David Ehrlich awarded the film a B+ grade, and wrote, "That's a delicate tango in the context of an increasingly rare studio movie that exists for no other purpose than to make people laugh, but it's one this hilarious new take on the old ZAZ masterpiece pulls off with a rose between its teeth."
+IndieWires David Ehrlich awarded the film a B+ grade, writing, "That's a delicate tango in the context of an increasingly rare studio movie that exists for no other purpose than to make people laugh, but it's one this hilarious new take on the old ZAZ masterpiece pulls off with a rose between its teeth."

-In The Guardian, Peter Bradshaw gave the film four out of five stars, writing: "[Neeson] deadpans it impeccably, but perhaps doesn't quite have Nielsen's eerie innocence.
-In any case, it doesn't stop this reboot of the Naked Gun franchise from being a lot of fun: amiably ridiculous, refreshingly shallow, entirely pointless and guilelessly crass.
+Peter Bradshaw of The Guardian gave the film four out of five stars, writing, "[Neeson] deadpans it impeccably, but perhaps doesn't quite have Nielsen's eerie innocence.
+In any case, it doesn't stop this reboot of the Naked Gun franchise from being a lot of fun.
 It is a life-support system for some outrageous gags."